top of page

 As mentioned in the previous tip, contact your insurance provider if ever in doubt.
 This includes if you have suffered a medical issue abroad.
 If you have injured yourself or are feeling ill, contact your travel insurance provider before getting official treatment- (unless an emergency).

-The insurance company can provide information about your coverage, expert advice on dealing with specific travel insurance claims and what documents you need.
+The insurance company can provide information about your coverage, expert advice on dealing with specific travel insurance claims, and the documents you need.
 Contacting your insurance company is easy, as most companies offer a 24/7 helpline.

 Make sure you note down or take the emergency contact details wherever you go.
 One call could save you thousands of dollars.